Our Yards

 The Peter Hunt Handling yard is named after the founder of our charity and it is where the charity first began back in 1968.
 The Peter Hunt Yard’s focus is handling and rehabilitating equines who have come from a variety of backgrounds.
 The team specialise and dedicate their time to equines that are feral, nervous and unhandled.

 To run successfully we like to keep the yard atmosphere calm and quiet to let the horses, ponies and handlers focus.
-This is why occasionally the Peter Hunt Yard is closed to visitors.
-However, if the yard is open do go and say hello!
+This is why the Peter Hunt Yard is closed to visitors.

 Each team member is designated a certain number of equines to handle, and it is a very rewarding job seeing a horse or pony graduate to another yard or onto the Perfect Partner scheme.
 To be a successful handler you have to be calm, patient and composed.
 Every day is different when handling.
 Like humans, horses and ponies have off days and need time to process the handling.
 We have the equine’s welfare at the forefront of our minds so no horse is rushed in their training.
 This results in happy horses and ponies that are ready to find their Perfect Partner.